A day-by-day guide to the week's best online theater and dance

 Metropolitan Opera

 The Met continues its immensely popular rollout of past performances, recorded in HD and viewable for free.
 A different archival production goes live at 7:30pm each night and remains online for the next 23 hours.
-Click here for this week's complete schedule, which is devoted to classics from the 18th and 19th centurie by composer including Handel, Mozart, Gounod and Wagner.
+Click here for this week's complete schedule, which is devoted to classics from the 20th and 21st centuries including Strauss, Puccini, Britten and Philip Glass.

 Marie’s Crisis Virtual Piano Bar